-(b)-If the Board of Aldermen shall adopt a budget pursuant to Section 7.46., the Clerk of the Board of Aldermen shall submit the same to the Mayor not later than the second business day following May 31.
+If the Board of Aldermen shall adopt a budget pursuant to Section 7.4., the Administrative Secretary of the Board of Aldermen shall submit the same to the Mayor not later than the second business day following May 31.
 The Mayor shall have the power to veto said budget only in whole and not by line item.
 The power to veto said budget shall be exercised, if at all, within three (3) business days following the presentation of the budget to him.
-If the veto power is exercised by the Mayor, and the veto is not overridden within seven (7) days after the exercise of the veto by a vote of at least a three quarters vote of the full membership of the Board of Aldermen, the Finance Director shall, on the next business day following any vote taken by the Board of Aldermen to override said veto, or on the next business day following the expiration of the aforesaid seven-day period, submit to the Mayor the budget adopted pursuant to Section 7.3. by the Board of Apportionment and Taxation.
-The Mayor shall have the power to veto said budget within two (2) business days after it is submitted to him only in whole and not by line item.
 If the veto is not overridden by a majority vote of the full membership of the Board of Aldermen within seven (7) days after the exercise of the veto, the budget created pursuant to Section 7.2. and the tax rate associated therewith shall become the budget and tax rate of said City.